bostoncleek/nu_ridgeback/nuridgeback_bringup/README.md

 ```

 # Service
+- IMPORTANT: The service can only start correctly if the Sawyer's computer has booted.
+Because of this reason I do not think it makes sense to use the `ridgeback.service`.
+Instead I found it easier
+to manually launch them.

 The `ridgeback.service` file in `/service` allows the Ridgeback to launch `base.launch` and
 `laser_slam.launch` on startup.
 This service executes the `nuridgeback_startup` script located in `/scripts`.

-- IMPORTANT: The service can only start correctly if the Sawyer's computer has booted.

 Place the `ridgeback.service` in `/etc/systemd/system/` on the Ridgeback's computer.